Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 Everything you plug into the IO connections is controlled by the IO Controller.
 It is the interface between IO devices and the computer.

 The IO Controller can be access via the hardware state.
 The first register tells for each bit if a device is connected to the corresponding port.
-The second register send for each bit to the corresponding device if the “CPU want to talk”.
-The third register get for each device in the corresponding bit if the “Device want to talk”.
+The second register send for each bit to the corresponding device if the "CPU want to talk".
+The third register get for each device in the corresponding bit if the "Device want to talk".

 You can send and receive data from and to device with the IO memory.
 Each address and the corresponding action are described in the table below: